-- 3.2.3.1 The licensor must appoint a licensing manager who is responsible for the licensing administration. - 3.2.3.2 The tasks of the Licensing Administration (LA) include: - a) preparing, implementing and further developing the IFA club licensing system for participation in the UEFA club competitions; - b) providing administrative support to the decision-making bodies; - c) assisting, advising and monitoring the licensees during the season; - d) informing UEFA of any event occurring after the licensing decision that constitutes a significant change to the information previously submitted to the licensor, including a change of legal form or legal group structure; - e) serving as the contact point for and sharing expertise with the licence applicants/licensees, the licensing departments of other UEFA member associations and with UEFA itself; - f) all other tasks in respect of the management and administration of the IFA club licensing system for participation in the UEFA club competitions. - 3.2.3.3 The LA must have the necessary resources available.
+- 3.2.3.1 The licensor must appoint a licensing manager who is responsible for the licensing administration. - 3.2.3.2 The tasks of the Licensing Administration (LA) include: - a) preparing, implementing and further developing the IFA club licensing system for participation in the UEFA club competitions; - b) providing administrative support to the decision-making bodies; - c) assisting, advising and monitoring the licensees during the season; - d) informing UEFA of any event occurring after the licensing decision that constitutes a significant change to the information previously submitted to the licensor, including a change of legal form, legal group structure (including change of ownership) or identity: - e) serving as the contact point for and sharing expertise with the licence applicants/licensees, the licensing departments of other UEFA member associations and with UEFA itself; - f) all other tasks in respect of the management and administration of the IFA club licensing system for participation in the UEFA club competitions. - 3.2.3.3 The LA must have the necessary resources available.

-- 3.2.3.4 The LA is led by a Licensing Manager and includes experienced experts in the fields covered by the five types of club licensing criteria (sporting, infrastructure, personnel and administrative, legal and financial). - 3.2.3.5 At least the financial expert of the Licensing Administration must have a financial background and a diploma in accountancy/ auditing as defined by the CCAB (Consultative Committee of Accountancy Bodies), i.e. ICAEW, ICAS, ICAI, ACCA, CIMA or CIPFA, or must have several years' experience in the above matters (a "recognition of competence"). - 3.2.3.6 All persons involved in the licensing process must comply with confidentiality rules regarding information received during the licensing procedure.
+- 3.2.3.4 The LA is led by a Licensing Manager and includes experienced experts in the fields covered by the five types of club licensing criteria (sporting, football social responsibility, infrastructure, personnel and administrative, legal and financial). - 3.2.3.5 At least one member of the Licensing Administration or an external financial expert must have a Financial background and a diploma in accountancy/ auditing as defined by the CCAB (Consultative Committee of Accountancy Bodies), i.e. ICAEW, ICAS, ICAI, ACCA, CIMA or CIPFA, or must have several years' experience in the above matters (a "recognition of competence"). - 3.2.3.6 All persons involved in the licensing process must comply with confidentiality rules regarding information received during the licensing procedure.
 The IFA shall set up the necessary confidentiality clauses and independence declarations in this respect.